The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-Dedicated irradiation campaigns were also performed on the Belle 2 SVD HPK and Micron DSSD sensors, assembled with their readout chips in the origami and rigid hybrids.
-The modules were exposed to 9.5 Mrad of $^{60}$Co $\gamma$~radiation at SCK-CEN in Mol (Belgium) over one week~\cite{Valentan:2013uha}.
-Before and after this irradiation campaign the system was tested at a CERN test beam line and responses to minimum ionizing particles were measured.
-Although we observed a moderate increase of the sensor leakage current, we found that the high signal-to-noise performance was maintained and no degradation of the tracking performance was observed.
-In the beam test the system was operated with CO$_2$ cooling and the stability of the origami structure at low temperatures was also confirmed.
+Dedicated irradiation campaigns were also performed on the Belle II SVD rectangular and trapezoidal DSSD sensors, assembled with their readout chips in the origami and rigid hybrids.
+The modules were exposed to 9.5~Mrad of $^{60}$Co $\gamma$~radiation at SCK-CEN in Mol (Belgium) over one week~\cite{Valentan:2013uha}.
+Before and after this irradiation campaign the system was tested at a CERN test beam line and the response to minimum ionizing particles was measured.
+Although a moderate increase of the sensor leakage current was observed, the high signal-to-noise performance was maintained, and no degradation of resolution or the tracking performance was observed.
+In the beam test the system was operated with \COtwo\ cooling and the stability of the origami structure at low temperatures was also confirmed.

-\lvltwosection{On-detector Electronics} { } Following the design principle outlined at the beginning of this chapter, we developed the chip-on-sensor concept, where the readout chips -- thinned down to $100\,\rm \mu m$ to minimize their contribution to the material budget -- are mounted on a flex circuit board that is placed on top of the sensors, separated by a layer of foam for thermal and electrical isolation.
+\lvltwosection{On-detector Electronics} { } Following the design principle outlined at the beginning of this chapter, the chip-on-sensor concept was developed, where the readout chips, thinned down to \qty{100}{\um} to minimize their contribution to the material budget, are mounted on a flex circuit board that is placed on top of the sensors, separated by a layer of foam for thermal and electrical isolation.
 Moreover, flexible fanouts are wrapped around the edge of the sensor to reach the strips on the bottom side.
 In that way, it is possible to align all readout chips in a single row, cooled by a single pipe flowing two-phase \COtwo .
-As a reference to that ``folding'' concept and the country where it is used, we named that scheme \gls{origami} (figure~\ref{fig:C2_origami_scheme}).
+As a reference to that ``folding'' concept and the country where it is used, that scheme was named ``\gls{origamischeme}".

+\lvlthreesection{Origami scheme} Figure~\ref{fig:C2_origami_sketch} shows the structure of the origami scheme.
+The \apv\ chips are aligned along Z, in the active region.
+The u/P strips are readout with two flexible pitch adapters (PA1 and PA2) that bend around the edge of the sensor, while the v/N strips are connected through a short pitch adapter (PA0).
+The PA1 and PA2 pitch adapters bend over the wirebonds of the sensor to the PA0, making the assembly quite challenging.
+A photograph of a completed origami module is shown in figure~\ref{fig:C2_origami_photo}.